Member Home Contact Us Articles Quizzes Reviews Free Resources The Upswing Pros All Poker Training FAQ Logout

 Things change quite dramatically as stacks get closer to 100 big blinds, and the correct approach to 3-betting resembles that of a cash game.

-A few years ago, players put a lot less thought into which boards connect with which player’s range.
+A decade ago, players put a lot less thought into which boards connect with which player’s range.
 They’d c-bet pretty much every flop, because a half-pot c-bet has to work only 33.3% of the time to return a profit.

 Players nowadays are much more aware of how things work, and check-raise bluffing has become both more common and more nuanced.
 People don’t blindly try to bluff in terrible spots anymore, but are capable of giving some thought to what they’re representing.